-Begin reading The Wind in the Willows, reading a little each night.
-You might also like to read from a book of folk tales from around the world.
+In addition, you might like to read from a book of folk tales from around the world.
 Since these stories are rich in detail and underlying themes, children often enjoy hearing them repeatedly.
 You might also like to intersperse other stories of your choosing.
 For ideas on choosing and telling stories, refer to Oak Meadow Guide for Teaching the Early Grades.

-1. Three days this week, ask your child to paraphrase the story from the night before.
-Help your child retell an accurate version of the story, with specific story details and events in chronological order.

-Afterward, write a simple sentence about the story in cursive.
+- 1. Three days this week, ask your child to paraphrase the story from the night before.
+Help your child retell an accurate version of the story, with specific story details and events in chronological order. - Afterward, write a simple sentence about the story in cursive.
 Below the cursive writing, repeat the sentence using print writing.
 Write the cursive sentence in such a way that your child can easily distinguish the different letters of each word (writing in large script on a chalkboard works well).
 Go over what you have written with your child, pointing out any letters that may look very different from the printed letters.